 The 8"/35 (20.3 cm) Mark 3 gun barrels intended for Brooklyn (ACR-3) and Iowa (B-4) were initially rejected by the Bureau of Ordnance, as they were honeycombed with small "sand splits," a result of the excessive amounts of clay and slag used in the gun metal.
 However, after a delay of two years, they were accepted at a reduced cost.
 Three of these guns on Iowa subsequently blew off their muzzles during a gunnery exercise in 1904 - see photograph on additional pictures page.

-The Mark 3 had 11 hoops.
-One gun, designated Mod 3, was lengthened to 40 calibers.
-The Mark 4 was similar but with the trunnion hoop and elevating band removed, with the threads formerly under the trunnion hoop being continued to the rear of the gun, which allowed it to be screwed into the sleeve of a two-gun turret mount.
-One gun, designated Mod 10, was cut down to 23 calibers for experimental work with high-explosive shells.
+The original Mark 4 guns were identical to Mark 3 Mod 1 guns with the trunnion hoop and elevating band removed and with the threads formerly under the trunnion hoop being continued to the rear of the gun.
+This allowed these guns to be screwed into the sleeve of a two-gun turret mount.
+Mark 4 Mod 1 was one Mark 4 gun shortened by 0.66 inches (1.7 cm) in rear of the threads.
+Mods 2 through 9 were for minor differences primarily for testing different mounting techniques.
+Mod 10 was for one gun cut down to 23 calibers and used for experimental work with high-explosive shells.

-Mark 5 was a new 40 caliber design intended for armored cruisers and battleship secondaries.
-Unfortunately, the Mark 5 proved to be unable to handle the transition from black to brown powder, as the new propellant burned more slowly, which allowed pressure to build up to unsafe levels as the projectile traveled down the bore.
-This problem was illustrated when USS Colorado (ACR-7) blew off the muzzle of one of her 8" (20.3 cm) guns during a gunnery exercise off Chefoo, Shantung, on 22 June 1907.
-All Mark 5 guns were subsequently removed from service, rehooped to the muzzle and then placed in reserve.
-Most of these ships were then rearmed with the stronger 8"/45 (20.3 cm) Mark 6.
+Mark 5 was a new 40 caliber design intended for armored cruisers and battleship secondaries and constructed of tube, jacket, three hoops and one locking ring.
+This gun had a muzzle bell.
+Unfortunately, the Mark 5 proved to be unable to handle the transition from black powder to nitrocellulose propellants as the new propellant burned more slowly, which allowed pressure to build up to unsafe levels as the projectile traveled down the bore.
+This problem was illustrated when USS Colorado (ACR-7) blew off the muzzle of one of her 8"/40 (20.3 cm) guns during gunnery practice off Chefoo, Shantung, on 22 June 1907.
+All Mark 5 guns were subsequently removed from service, lengthened to 45 calibers by adding a new liner and re-hooped to the muzzle, redesignated as Mod 1 and then placed into reserve.
+Two of these Mod 1 guns were given a slightly different breech mechanism and gas seat and then designated as Mod 2.
+The Pennsylvania class (ACR-4) was subsequently rearmed with the stronger 8"/45 (20.3 cm) Mark 6.

 8"/35 (20.3 cm) mount on USS Indiana B-3